gpaux/Mediana/AnalysisModel.md

 #### Description

-This function can be used to wrap-up several objects of class `MultAdjProc` or `MultAdjStrategy` and add them to an object of class `AnalysisModel`.
-Its use is optional as objects of class `MultAdjProc` or `MultAdjStrategy` can be added to an object of class `AnalysisModel` incrementally using the '+' operator.
+This function can be used to wrap-up several `MultAdjProc` or  `MultAdjStrategy` objects and add them to an `AnalysisModel` object .
+Its use is optional as `MultAdjProc` or `MultAdjStrategy` objects can be added to an `AnalysisModel`  object incrementally using the '+' operator.

 For more information about the `MultAdj` object, see the R documentation [MultAdj](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).